Manu404/WikiRef/README.md

 # WikiRef

-WikiRef is a GPLv3 multiplatform tool built to analyze MediaWiki references, identifies errors, archive webpage references with WaybackMachine service and create local copies of YouTube references.

-In the case of errors, like dead links, duplicated references, malformed references, etc. The tool will issue an error or warning message, allowing you to act and improve the quality of the sourcing of your wiki.
-This tool doesn't fix the issues, it shows them, it's a reporting tool.

-Feature overview:
+WikiRef is a free/libre and open source cross-platform tool that helps you verify and archive the references on a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) instance.

+WikiRef can analyze MediaWiki references, identify errors, archive webpage references with [WaybackMachine](https://archive.org/web/) service and locally archive YouTube references.
+To help you improve the quality of the sourcing of your instance, this tool can let you know if it finds any errors, like dead links, duplicated or malformed references and more.
+This tool is designed to identify issues in your content rather than fixing them.
+It provides a report of the identified issues, making it a useful reporting tool.

+## Key features

- - Analyze references for specific page or all pages in specific categories
+ - Analyze references site-wise, for specific pages or categories
- - Check reference if urls are valid and accessible
+ - Check if references URLs are valid and accessible, so you don't have to worry about dead links
- - Check if YouTube videos are still online and accessible
+ - Verify the accessibility of YouTube video references, their online status and permissions
- - Generate a script to download video used as reference
+ - Generate a script to download those videos if needed
  - Archive non-video sources using the WayBack Machine service

+### Limits

 Some false positives are possible, for instance a website with a faulty SSL certificate will trigger an error, or some websites like LinkedIn fight against bot accessing their content.
 A "whitelist" system is being developed to ignore certain url or domains.

-This tool already allowed us to fix dozens of issues on dozens of pages in our wiki.
+## Support or contribute

 If you need anything, have any ideas or find any bugs or issues, let me know through the issue tracker, I'm totally open to new suggestions !
 Open an issue or contact me by [mail](mailto:contact@emmanuelistace.be).

-##  Functionality of the software
+##  Usage

 ### General Overview

-The core of the tool is the analysis mode, which analyze references and links, then produces JSON used as input for the other modes.
+The core of the tool is analysis mode, which analyze references and links, then produces JSON used as input for the other modes.

 ![Overview_Archi.drawio](https://github.com/Manu404/WikiRef/blob/master/doc/Overview_Archi.drawio.png)

 ### Available binaries

-There are two kind of available binaries:
+Two kind of binaries are available:

-- *Self-contained*, or "portable", the software is a single file with no other dependencies than yt-dlp for downloading youtube videos.
+- *Self-contained*, or "portable": a single file with no other dependencies than yt-dlp for downloading youtube videos.

-- *Normal*, require the DotNet 7 runtime to be installed on the machine, but lighter in weight.
+- *Normal*: a lighter file that requires the DotNet 7 runtime to be installed on the machine.

 #### Note